giftyaustin/Secure-UserAuthentication-API-Expressjs/README.md

 This a stand alone user authentication API made using express.
 [Includes Json web tokens and password hashing]

+clone this repository to use the interface https://github.com/giftyaustin/userAuthentication-UI-react
+* start the app with {npm start}
+* You need to run the below server on port 5000 in order to successfully run the app.
+* currently only demo is linked with the server

 This app contains two options.
 1. Demo registration
 2. secure registration (verification through otp).
 [To use this feature, you need a gmail account with two step verification completed.]